 What are Zimtsterne?

-How long do Zimsterne keep?
-Can I freeze them?
+How Long do Zimsterne keep?

 Because of the few ingredients and the icing, zimtsterne can keep in a sealed container, preferably a tin, for up to a month.
-They freeze well if for some reason you need to keep them longer.

 Zimtsterne: German Cinnamon Stars